temujindang/website-1/src/site/blog/rfd-1-requests-for-discussion.md

 ### Chat bot

 In chat you can use `!rfd {any text} | {rfd number}` to return information about that RFD.
-For example, `!rfd 1` returns links RFD 1, it's discussion (if it is in discussion), and information about it's state.
+For example, `!rfd 1` returns the links to RFD 1, its discussion (if it is in discussion), and information about its state.
 Remembering the number for an RFD is often hard so any strings you pass to the bot will be fuzzy matched across RFD titles. `!rfd user api` will return the RFD that title matches the text.
 In